Melba Montgomery: 1973–1992: "No Charge" and solo career focus

-1993–present: Focus on songwriting and independent album releases
+1993–2015: Focus on songwriting and independent album releases

-Beginning in the nineties, Montgomery started working more heavily in the field of country music songwriting.
+Beginning in the '90s, Montgomery started working more heavily in the field of country music songwriting.
 A new group of artists began recording her compositions, many of which were co-written with Carl Jackson.
 One of them was Terri Clark, who recorded "Cure for the Common Heartache" for her 1998 album, How I Feel.
 She also co-wrote several songs with Kostas.
 Among them was "You Beat All I've Ever Seen", recorded on Rhonda Vincent's 1996 album, Trouble Free.
 Montgomery has also co-wrote songs with other recording artists, such as Sara Evans.
-Their song, "If You Ever Want My Lovin'" was included on Evans's debut album, Three Chords and the Truth.
-In 2000, George Strait recorded and had a top ten single with "What Do You Say to That".
+Their song, "If You Ever Want My Lovin'", was included on Evans's debut album, Three Chords and the Truth.
+In 1999, George Strait had a top-five single with "What Do You Say to That".
 Along with its co-writer, Jim Lauderdale, she was nominated for "Country Songwriter of the Year" by the BMI.
 She also co-wrote the single, "Out of Control Raging Fire", which was recorded in 2001 by Patty Loveless and Travis Tritt.

 Montgomery also continued to record her own material.
 In 1997, a Swedish label released her next studio album titled This Time Around.
-The album's ten tracks were written and co-written entirely by Montgomery.
-Other songwriters credited on the disc included Kostas, Jerry Salley and her husband, Jack Salomon.
-In 1999, she joined John Prine on his studio album In Spite of Ourselves where she recorded two songs.
+The album's 10 tracks were written or co-written entirely by Montgomery.
+Other songwriters credited on the disc included Kostas, Jerry Salley, and her husband, Jack Solomon.
+In 1999, she joined John Prine on his studio album In Spite of Ourselves, on which she recorded two songs.
 One of them was remake of "We Must Have Been Out of Our Minds".
-Her most recent studio album was 2010's Things That Keep You Going, which was issued on RPM Music.
+Her last studio album was 2010's Things That Keep You Going, which was issued on RPM Music.
+She continued to perform until 2015.